-The Villa Romana Prize comprises a ten-month working residency in the Villa Romana in Florence, the use of an open studio as well as a monthly stipend.
-The prize is awarded by the association of the Villa Romana and financed through the Deutsche Bank Stiftung, the German Federal Government Commissioner for Culture and Media, as well as a number of private sponsors.
+The Villa Romana Fellowship includes a ten-month residency at Villa Romana in Florence, free use of an atelier and a monthly stipend.
+It is organised by the Villa Romana Society and funded by the Deutsche Bank Foundation and the German Federal Government Commissioner for Culture and the Media, as well as other private benefactors.

-The Villa Romana in Florence is a site for contemporary artistic production and international exchange.
-Since 1905, the core task of the Villa Romana has been the Villa Romana Prize.
-It has frequently been awarded to artists in the early stages of their careers and in that way has helped to write modern art history.
-By hosting exhibitions, inviting international guest artists and holding a broad spectrum of other events, the Villa Romana promotes dialogue with both the producers of art and their audiences, positions itself within an international artistic context and promotes communication with the cultures of the Mediterranean regions.
+Villa Romana in Florence is a place of contemporary artistic production and international exchange.
+Since 1905, the core function of Villa Romana has been the Villa Romana Fellowship.
+It is often awarded to artists at the beginning of their careers and has thus co-written the history of modern art.
+Through exhibitions and a broad range of events Villa Romana interacts with producers and the public, placing itself on the international artistic scene and promoting communication with the cultures of the Mediterranean area.